-Such organisations could use their detailed knowledge of ordinary citizens, to make sure then vouch, that the individual who posts on Twitter really is that person.
+Such organisations could use their detailed knowledge of ordinary citizens, to vouch that the individual who posts on Twitter really is that person.
 This process is known as ‘know your customer’ or KYC in the information trade.
-In other words, it would all be based on well-trodden pathways and technology.
+It's all based on well-trodden pathways and technologies and skill-sets.

 There are plenty of precedents for setting up such IdP accounts.
-One of them is the Gov.Uk Verify scheme operated by the UK Government, designed to allow citizens to securely log into official networks to check on tax, pensions etc. This has a network of IdPs, such as Experian, Verizon, Royal Mail etc. (Although the down-side of the existing system is that it depends on the user having a fixed password, which as we know can be extremely vulnerable.
+One of them is the Gov.Uk Verify scheme operated in the UK, designed to allow citizens to securely log into official networks to check on tax, pensions etc. This has a network of IdPs, such as Experian, Verizon, Royal Mail etc. (Although the down-side of the existing system is that it involves the user ending up with a fixed password, which as we know can be extremely vulnerable.
 But we could provide an answer for that too...)

 Establishing a far larger and widely-used IdP industry could spawn several major benefits.
 For account holders, suddenly finding they can prove who they are (online, over the phone or face-to-face) would be a real boon.
 It would also be a great business opportunity for the big data holders.

 What if an IdP holder only wanted to prove certain attributes, say to reassure other users that at least they're in a certain age bracket, without giving away other information such as names etc?
-That shouldn’t be a problem, and would block the likes of David Wilson).
+That shouldn’t be a problem, and would of course block the likes of David Wilson.